Trump says doctors were ‘very surprised’ by his ‘unbelievable’ results on a cognitive test

 When Biden was asked by a reporter at a Wilmington, Del., news conference late last month whether he had been tested for cognitive decline, Biden said yes and that he is “constantly” tested.

-“Look, all you gotta do is watch me, and I can hardly wait to compare my cognitive capability to the cognitive capability of the man I’m running against,” he said.
+“Look, all you’ve got to do is watch me, and I can hardly wait to compare my cognitive capability to the cognitive capability of the man I’m running against,” he said.

 Trump, who has refused to wear face masks in public appearances, has also sometimes poked fun at Biden for wearing a face mask.

-But on Thursday night, Trump said “it’s fine to wear a mask if you feel comfortable.”
-He added that he would wear one on an upcoming visit to Walter Reed in Bethesda — not to take a cognitive test, but to visit with soldiers and medical staff.
-He said he considered a hospital an “appropriate setting” to wear a mask.
+But on Thursday night, Trump said that “it’s fine to wear a mask if you feel comfortable.”
+He added that he would wear one on an upcoming visit to Walter Reed in Bethesda — not to take a cognitive test but to visit with soldiers and medical staff.
+He said he considers a hospital an “appropriate setting” to wear a mask.

 “I don’t want to spread anything,” he told Hannity of his decision to wear one at Walter Reed.
 “And a lot of it is you spreading, not them spreading.
 I don’t want to cause a problem for anybody.
 I have no problem with masks.
 But it’s got to be done at the right time.”